 We find the perfect match

-Our ponies and horses are rehomed on a permanent loan basis, once we are sure you and the horse are perfectly matched.
+Our ponies and horses are rehomed on a loan basis, once we are sure you and the horse are perfectly matched.

 We have three specially designed loan schemes; Our ever popular Standard Loan, Prime Pastures, offering veterinary support and Play School, helping to give the best start possible to young horses.